MetaCell/cloud-harness/docs/build-deploy/README.md

 # Deployment generation and installation howto

 ## Create the deployment
-The script `harness-deployment` scans your applications and configurations to create the build and deploy artifacts.
+The command `harness-deployment` scans your applications and configurations to create the build and deploy artifacts.
 Created artifacts include:
  - Helm chart
  - Skaffold build and run configuration